kiriakos/apib-ffp/README.md

 # API Blueprint For Fun and Profit (APIB-FFP)
+i

-What we want to achieve in this workshop:]
+What we want to achieve in this workshop:

 1. Get a feeling for the API Blueprint tools that are available
 2. Provide an automated workflow for validating software components based on an